-According to the UNHCR, a total of 7,879 asylum seekers entered in Greece via Turkey in 2021, of which 3,568 arrived by sea and 4,311 arrived by land.
-The majority of these asylum seekers arrived in the Evros region and on the island of Lesbos.
-At the end of August, 2021, some 6,650 refugees and asylum seekers resided on the Aegean islands.
+According to the UNHCR, a total of 11,227 asylum seekers entered Greece via Turkey from January to September 2022, of which 6,663 arrived by sea and 4,594 by land.
+Most of these asylum seekers arrived in the Aegean Islands, and they are in majority from the Palestinian Territories, followed from Afghans and by those from Somalia, based on 2022 data.
+At the end of September 2022, some 6,414 refugees and asylum seekers have been registered on the Greek islands.
+However, transfers to the mainland are constant and the official population on the islands is around 4000 migrants and refugees lately.

 Institutional Websites and NGOs